UweGerdes/frontend-development/docker-gulp.md

 ## Create application server dockers

-Build the dockers in the `docker` subdirectory and run them - the servers are needed for tests.
+Build the dockers in the `docker-compose.yml` - the servers are needed for tests.

 Some 8 Minutes and 1.5 GB later...